ECTS

 Presentation

-This course lies at the interface between chemistry and biology, and is aimed at students in the biological sciences, the health sector or ENSCM.
-Based on structural, molecular and cellular biology, this course provides theoretical and methodological training in drug design and rational innovation, as well as nanotechnologies for vectorization and targeting.
-Training in pharmacokinetics, toxicological investigation and therapeutic pharmacology then enables students to understand the fate of a molecule within the body.
+This program is at the intersection of chemistry and biology and is intended for students in the biological sciences, health sciences, or ENSCM.
+Based on structural, molecular, and cellular biology, this program provides theoretical and methodological training in the field of medicine, covering rational design and innovation on the one hand, and nanotechnologies for vectorization and targeting on the other.
+Courses in pharmacokinetics, toxicological investigation, and therapeutic pharmacology then enable students to understand what happens to a molecule within the body.

 Objectives

-The internships affiliated with the Master II program enable students to go on to complete a thesis at a French or international university in the field of the chemistry-biology interface.
-The Translational Medicinal Chemistry program helps train professionals for the pharmaceutical, cosmetics, agri-food and biotech industries.
+The Master II affiliated internship programs encourage students to pursue doctoral studies at French or international universities in the field of chemistry-biology interfaces.
+This Translational Medicinal Chemistry program helps train professionals for the pharmaceutical, cosmetics, agri-food, and biotechnology industries.

 Program